MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 ### Create Security Copilot prompts in the Microsoft Entra admin center (preview)

 Security Copilot is a part of the Microsoft Entra admin center, use it to create your own prompts.
 Launch Security Copilot from a globally available button in the menu bar.
-Choose from a set of Starter Pprompts that appear at the top of the Security Copilot window or enter your own in the prompt bar to get started.
-Suggested Prompts may also appear after a response, these are predefined prompts that Security Copilot selects based on the prior response.
+Choose from a set of starter prompts that appear at the top of the Security Copilot window or enter your own in the prompt bar to get started.
+Suggested prompts may also appear after a response, these are predefined prompts that Security Copilot selects based on the prior response.

 :::image type="content" source="./media/copilot-security-entra/security-copilot-entra-admin-center.png" alt-text="Screenshot that shows Security Copilot in the Microsoft Entra admin center.":::